Github-Workflow-Test-Org/policytest-js/README.md

 ## How to build and run
 Simply clone this repo and run
 ``npm install``
-This will install required node modules for this application.ss ``node index.js``
+This will install required node modules for this application.sss ``node index.js``
 This will run an express server on port 8000.